phuongnq1995/chunk-file-upload/README.md

 - After all chunks are uploaded, the client calls `/upload-chunk-parallel/complete` with the `uploadId` and final file name.
 - The server merges all chunks in order, assembles the final file, and cleans up temporary chunk files.

+## How Override Chunk Upload Works

+### 1. Start Upload Session
+- The client requests a new upload session from `/upload-chunk-override/start`.
+- The server generates a unique `uploadId` and creates a directory for incoming chunks.

+### 2. Split File into Chunks
+- The frontend JavaScript splits the selected file into chunks (default: 200KB per chunk).

+### 3. Upload Chunks (Must be Synchronized)
+- Each chunk is sent to `/upload-chunk-override/process` with:
+  - `uploadId`
+  - `chunkIndex` (order of the chunk)
+  - `fileLength`
+  - `fileName`
+  - `chunkLength`
+  - The chunk data itself
+- Multiple chunks can be uploaded

+### 4. Server receives chunks
+- Once server receives chunks are uploaded, server appends them to the final file by order.

 ## Usage

 1. Start server